 "It doesn't come down to just a choice of location based on cost.
 Our R&D development team is currently based in Japan, which is one of the most expensive locations in the world.
 It comes down to where innovation and excellence lies.
 I've worked in other organisations that have outsourced to offshore locations and I've found that customer service levels drop.
 Our overseas employees like those based in Kuala Lumpur are Lenovo employees - they aren't employed by a third party.
 When we're talking about Worldsourcing, Lenovo employees love our products and we're all glued together with the same passion for the company and its products," Dahms says.

 As perhaps the ultimate example of how Worldsourcing removes centres of gravity from one country to many, Dahms notes that Lenovo recently ran a CSR initiative whereby Australian employees spent time in India to exchange information and implement strategies with their Indian colleagues around CSR projects.
 "It's Australians heading to India to show them how we do CSR in Australia but also to see if there are any initiatives they can bring back to Australia," he says.

 Much like a successful M&A, if offshoring is not handled correctly it can wipe out a lot of the intended value of the exercise.
 Also like an M&A, HR's role should not be underestimated - the people elements of offshoring, whether it's done inhouse or handled by a third party BPO - are crucial.

 "HR needs to have an opinion about this and be at the table.
 They can't wait and join the transaction after the fact.
 They need to be upfront, understanding what's going on, and providing counsel and strategy around the different options because it's a very viable option and one that many organisations should take for the benefit of their total talent strategy and sustainability.
 Be involved in the decision making and the design and scoping side of it," Barry concludes.

-Have a question for Iain?
-Ask or leave a comment below!
+Have a question for Iain or want to leave a comment?